b-rodrigues/chronicler/README.md

 simply provides the result of `sqrt()` applied to `1:5` (let’s ignore the word `Just` on the third line for now; for more details see the `Maybe Monad` vignette).
-The second part, tells you that there’s more to
+The second part tells you that there’s more to
 it:

     ---------------